splunk/public-o11y-docs/admin/SSO/sso-Google.rst

 The Google SSO integration lets users in your Google domain log in to the application using their Google credentials.

-Before you begin configuring the Google SSO integration, ensure you have completed the steps in :new-page-ref:'sso-label', including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.
+Before you begin configuring the Google SSO integration, ensure you have completed the steps in :new-page-ref:`sso-label`, including the section :ref:`Name an SSO integration<naming-note-sso>` to learn about naming your integrations.

 To configure a Google SSO integration, you must be an administrator for your organization.
 To learn more, see :new-page-ref:`manage_admin-access`.